jfierrez/VideoRun2D/README.md

 ## Ground truth based on manual labeling (Kinovea)

 Three experts previously trained manually marked all the images using the freeware Kinovea (version 0.9.5); these marks are used as ground truth.
 The main instruction given to the experts was to mark the different points on the joint centers (shoulder, hip, knee, and ankle).
-Figure Figure [2](./media/JointPoints.png) shows each location of the joint point marked manually.
+Figure [2](./media/JointPoints.png) shows each location of the joint point marked manually.

 ![2](./media/JointPoints.png)